 Advantages Over Copper Cables

-- They are more secure and harder to tap into compared to copper wires.
+• More secure and harder to tap into than copper wiring.

-- They are lighter in weight and have lower power consumption.
+• Lighter in weight and lower in power consumption.

 Owing to their versatility and efficiency, fiber optic cables are suitable for numerous applications in diverse industries.
 From telecommunications to data centers and the medical industry, fiber optic cables have become integral to modern infrastructure.